You are listening to the Sean Hannity Radio Show Podcast.

 I don't have time to play it all.

-But I'm thinking this is nuts.
+But I'm thinking, this is nuts.

-KKK, Rachel Mannow said that.
+KKK, Rachel Madow said that.

 Trump wants to kill the press.

-Rachel Mannow said that.
+Rachel Manow said that.

 Let's see.